EmreAlbayrak/VMR2P0R0001/README.md

 ## Protocol Information

+### 1. UART Communication

-The system communicates over UART protocol, 9600 baud rate, 8-bit, no handshake.
+The system has an option to communicate over UART protocol, 115200 baud rate, 8-bit, no handshake.

-The current verion tested on ST Nucleo STM32F303RE Board With on-board ST-Link V2 UART Converter.
+The current verion tested on ST Nucleo STM32F207ZG Board With on-board ST-Link V2 UART Converter.
 Driver requred to communicate over on-board ST-Link V2 UART converter.

 Driver could be found at: *https://www.st.com/en/development-tools/stsw-link009.html*

+### 2. Ethernet Socket Communication

+The system has another option to communicate over Ethernet UDP messaging on port 1883.
+The pre-defined IP address of the system is "192.168.0.2" where it can be set in the file "defines.h", line 179.

+## Command / Feedback Structures

 ### 1. Set Commands: